 Surveying software-tester opportunities

-PayScale says the average salary of a software tester in the U.S. is about $55,000, but it can climb much higher depending on the company and city.
+PayScale says the average salary of a software tester in the U.S. is almost $56,000, but it can climb much higher depending on the company, city and your qualifications.

 Take advantage of free resources like LinkedIn software tester groups, Reddit, and other forums and online communities.
 They can be great sources of information about good/bad employers, which tools you should learn and leads on jobs.